 Similar to remote monitoring, predictive maintenance incorporates machine learning software that analyzes data to predict outcomes and automate actions.
-Predictive capabilities allow service providers to move beyond the traditional reactive and scheduled maintenance business model to using data and analysis to identify issues before they become critical, allowing technicians to intervene before customers even realize there's a problem.
-Armed with this information, you’re able to:
+Predictive capabilities allow service providers to move beyond the traditional reactive and scheduled maintenance business model and use their data to identify issues before they become critical.
+This gives technicians the opportunity to intervene before customers even realize there's a problem.
+Armed with this information, you're able to:

 - Figure out what mechanical or operational conditions are causing failures or slowdowns.